GUT-AI/.github/profile/README.rst

 ----

-Managed by `GUT-AI Foundation <https://gut-ai.com>`_ on behalf of the worldwide, decentralized GUT-AI Initiative.
+Managed by `GUT-AI Foundation <https://gut-ai.com>`_ on behalf of the worldwide, permissionless, decentralized GUT-AI Initiative.